intmus/inttheory19-20/_07-harmonic-functions/a1-diaprogcirclefifths.md

 T:Implied harmonies from two voices
 M:4/4
 L:1/2
+Q:1/4T:Implied harmonies from two voices
+M:4/4
+L:1/2
 Q:1/4=80
 K:C
 V:1
-AB| c2|]
+cA| Bc|]
 V:2 clef=bass
-F,G,| C,2
+E,F,| G,C,|]
-w:IV V I|]{% endcapture %}
+w:C:I6 IV V I{% endcapture %}
 {% include abc-example.html number="6" abc=ex6 %}

-In this progression the movement of the bass voice has `fa` moving to `sol`, and this is a common, acceptable progression.
-From this alone, you should infer that there is far more detail necessary to understand voice-leading in harmony than general rules of thumb.
+In this common progression, the bass voice moves `fa` to `sol`, and it should sound acceptable to almost anyone's ear.
+From this alone, you should infer that there is far more detail necessary to understand voice-leading.

 ## Developing Progressions Based on Voice-leading

-By studying the voice-leading of a simple V (or V<sup>7</sup>) to I progression, you can propose a few rules that *do not* rely on scale degrees, and yet explain the voice-leading between the two chords.
+By studying the voice-leading of a simple V (or V<sup>7</sup>) to I progression, you can propose rules that *do not* rely on scale degrees, and yet explain the voice-leading between the two chords.
 - For chords that have roots separated by a P5:
     - The *seventh* of the first chord resolves to the *third* of the second chord.
     - the *third* of the first chord resolves to the *root* of the second chord.